arangodb/arangojs/README.md

 db.query(
     'FOR u IN _users FILTER u.authData.active == @active RETURN u.user',
     {active: true},
-    function (err, result) {
+    function (err, cursor) {
     if (err) return console.error(err);
-        // result contains the result of the query
+        // cursor is a cursor for the query result
     }
 );
 ```